dimi-lab/MultimodalityHistoComb/Dearray/Readme.md

 Since the QuPath Dearrayer doesn't work well in MxIF image, we propose to de-array in H&E, and the affine the core locations to MxIF, so that we can minimize human interaction in directly annotating cores within MxIF.
 To achieve this, we only need to annotate 3 pairs of points in H&E and MxIF to calculate the transformation between the two images.
+The detected TMA core grids can be translated to MxIF using our groovy script for locating TMA cores within MxIF.
+Though there could be some tissue cores could not be encapsulated well (because of tissue warp maybe) within the whole slide image, it has minimized human efforts in detection TMA cores.

 ## 1. H&E de-array
     a.
 Use Dearrayer within QuPath.
 May need to manually adjust some parameters.